mtress/mtress/CONTRIBUTING.md

 ## Providing feeback

-Feedback is helps to keep MTRESS working well and to improve it.
+Feedback helps us to keep MTRESS working well and to improve it.
 If you think you found a bug, had an idea about how MTRESS could be improve, consider raising an issue on [our gitlab page](https://gitlab.dlr.de/mtress-ecosystem/mtress/-/issues).